pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 You've now built your Python package and created your package distribution files.
 The next step is to setup your account on PyPI so you can publish your package.

 ## Step 3.
-Setup your testPyPI account
+Setup your test PyPI account

-Next, you'll setup an account on `testPyPI`.
-Remember that you are using testPyPI here instead of the real PyPI as a way to safely learn how to publish a package without stressing the real PyPI's servers.
+Next, you'll setup an account on test PyPI.
+Remember that you are using test PyPI here instead of the real PyPI as a way to safely learn how to publish a package without stressing the real PyPI's servers.

 :::{admonition} Test vs. real PyPI
-If you have a package that you are confident belongs on the real PyPI.
-All of the steps below will also work for you with slight modifications which will be noted below.
+If you have a package that you are confident belongs on the real PyPI, all of the steps below will also work for you if you replace test.pypi.org with pypi.org wherever it appears.
 :::

 1. [Open up a web browser and go to the test PyPI website](https://test.pypi.org/).